arslancloud/OpenWebUi-Tools/README.md

 MICROSOFT_CLIENT_SECRET=<your-azure-app-client-secret>
 MICROSOFT_CLIENT_TENANT_ID=<your-azure-tenant-id>
 MICROSOFT_OAUTH_SCOPE=openid email profile Mail.Read Mail.Send Mail.ReadWrite Calendars.ReadWrite Sites.Read.All Files.Read.All

+# Optional — encrypt token cache files at rest (recommended)
+OPENWEBUI_TOKEN_CACHE_KEY=<your-strong-passphrase>
 ```

 > **Admin Panel alternative:** If you have already started OpenWebUI once, the scope value may be stored in the database.
 Update it via **Admin Panel → Settings → OAuth → Microsoft OAuth Scope** instead of (or in addition to) the `.env` file.

+### Token cache encryption (optional but recommended)

+When `OPENWEBUI_TOKEN_CACHE_KEY` is set, each user's token cache file is encrypted at rest using **AES-256 via Fernet** (key derived with PBKDF2-HMAC-SHA256).
+Without this variable the files are stored as plain JSON (same behaviour as before).

+- Use any strong passphrase — it never leaves the server.
+- All three tools share the same key and the same `token_cache_dir`, so existing plain-text cache files are **automatically re-encrypted** on the next successful token refresh — no manual migration needed.
+- If you remove the key or change it, users will need to sign in again via `authenticate_with_microsoft`.

 ---